HOUSE OF BOOKS AND BOARDS

 The kitchen designer, Christine Scotti, a close friend of the couple, collaborated on the design for the book cases.
 These wrap around the great room and integrate with the kitchen cabinets and continue around the television and fireplace in the seating area.

-The couple sourced some of the key design details themselves, including a paint-splattered gothic chandelier hanging over the freestanding bathtub in the master bath, and the dining room table with its attached stools.
+The couple sourced some of the key design details themselves, including a striking mid-century chandelier by Brutalist Tom Greene, who created the patina with a blow torch, hanging over the freestanding bathtub in the master bath and the dining room table.
 The master closet was designed by the husband for his wife, as a surprise gift.
 It includes plenty of room for her collection of shoes and vintage clothing.

 The owners wanted the house to have a strong indoor-outdoor flow, an outdoor seating area with a fire pit, a space for a grand piano, a workout room, home office, a dog-friendly house and plenty of wall space for art.
 The couple also requested a roof deck with glass railing to take advantage of a view of the hundreds of iconic Venice palm trees so iconic to the Venice neighborhood.
 The roof decking was designed by the client, and if you notice a British flag in the layout, you are not mistaken.